iamnpr/ProblemsInSwift/Problems/ParkingLot/ReadMe.md

-## PARKING LOT
+# 🏫 Parking Lot Problem
 Parking Lot problem takes a variety of forms.
-The objective is to find a parking space for a vehicle.
+The objective is to find a parking space for a vehicle or alternatively calculate the cost of parking.

 #### Simple Problem
 In a simpler world, parking spot is the a list of designated area where a vehicle can be parked.
 There are x number of spaces.
 If vehicle is parked in a space then the space becomes unavailable.